 Although most of India’s oil imports were (and continue to be) from Iran, a significant proportion of its energy needs are fulfilled by the Gulf States.
 Also, a large number of Indians found work there during the 1970s in the booming oil industry, sending home huge remittances.
 Both of these factors strongly reinforced India’s fledgling economy, and a boycott or sanctions by these nations would have been disastrous — disallowing any divergence with regards Israel.

-India strongly backed the decade old PLO under Yasser Arafat, and its bid for UN observer status in 1974.
+India strongly backed the decade-old PLO under Yasser Arafat, and its bid for UN observer status in 1974.
 It became the first non-Arab nation to extend formal diplomatic accreditation to the representatives of the PLO in January 1975.
 In the same year, a PLO office was set up in the nation’s capital, New Delhi.
 All hope was lost for Israel in 1975, when under Prime Minister Indira Gandhi, the INC’s age old mis-characterization of Zionism as colonialism resurfaced, and — at the behest of Moscow — India voted in favour of UN General Assembly Resolution 3379 equating Zionism with racism.

 This led to severe discord and disenchantment with the INC in Indian politics.
 During the state of emergency declared by Indira Gandhi from 1975 to 1977, a new coalition called the Janata Party (JP) — comprised of several opposition factions — that proposed a radically divergent position on the Israel-Arab conflict emerged.
 Fervent indignation about India’s mistreatment of Israel would soon acquire a political platform.

-Unfortunately, by now, a framework of military, political and diplomatic dependence on the USSR was forged (remnants of which still exist today) to counter the increasingly threatening Chinese and American backed Pakistan.
+Unfortunately, by now, a framework of military, political, and diplomatic dependence on the USSR was forged (remnants of which still exist today) to counter the increasingly threatening Chinese and American-backed Pakistan.
 With Israel still a tiny player in the political arena, and only emerging as a US ally, ties with her would bring in a plethora of uncertainties, and few, if any, dividends.

-This handicap would manifest in 1977 with the election of the Janata Party, when –- aside from an incognito visit by then Foreign Minister, Moshe Dayan in August, which has only made public in 1981 by Indira Gandhi — little changed in spite of its vehement opposition to the government’s treatment of Israel while on the sidelines.
+This handicap would manifest in 1977 with the election of the Janata Party, when –- aside from an incognito visit by then Foreign Minister, Moshe Dayan in August, which was only made public in 1981 by Indira Gandhi — little changed in spite of its vehement opposition to the government’s treatment of Israel while on the sidelines.
 To pre-emptively counter any efforts by India to diversify its relations, the Soviet Union proffered additional weaponry and economic assistance.
 Janata Party Prime Minister Morarji Desai, in his meeting with Dayan, did not accept Dayan’s rationale that creating a Palestinian state would endanger Israel, and rejected his proposal that Arab refugees from 1948 and 1967 be absorbed into the countries where they lived, just as Israel absorbed roughly a million Jewish refugees from Arab lands.
 He even refused to exchange ambassadors and dismissed Dayan’s proposal of allowing India’s Foreign Minster to visit Israel.

 In the same year, the Ministry of Foreign Affairs, under the leadership of future Prime Minister Atal Behari Vajpayee, issued a harsh condemnation of Israeli settlements.
-Despite its fiery election time rhetoric, India, under the Janata Party, in complete solidarity with the Arab world, opposed the Camp David Accords of 1978.
+Despite its fiery election time rhetoric, the ruling Janata Party, in complete solidarity with the Arab world, opposed the Camp David Accords of 1978.
 In late 1979, the Indian National Council for Cultural Relations, jointly with the PLO, even organised a special cultural event named “International Day of Solidarity with the Palestinian People” in New Delhi.

 EMBRACING REALITY – THE ERA OF PRAGMATISM (1984 onward)